Motoko Kusanagi: Abilities

 Neurobiology, cybernetics and computer technology have advanced to such a point that most people possess "neuro-cyberbrains"—a technological "organic-synthetic" wetware computer user interface implant located in the suboccipital nerve region of the cranium; this allows their minds to seamlessly interact with mobile devices, machines or networks around them.
 The neuro-cyberbrain revolutionized education and has made training in any task simply a matter of uploading the proper data.
 The military uses the technology to train their soldiers into veterans within days.
 Civilians use it to become adept at their jobs and learn new hobbies.
 In some cases of extreme trauma, it is possible to replace large segments of the brain and body with prosthetic counterparts.

-Major Motoko Kusanagi is one such person, living in a full-body prosthesis after an accident as a child; her only organic parts are her brain and spinal cord.
+Major Motoko Kusanagi is one such person, living in a full-body prosthesic-chassis after an accident as a child; her only organic parts are her brain and spinal cord.
 Her current prosthetic body looks like a generic product, but is actually military grade.

 In every anime iteration, Section 9 has been all-male excepting the Major who leads the team.
 The Arise series details Kusanagi forming the current team roster to her own specifications.
 She forms and leads Section 9 because she is the most capable member of the team.

 Kusanagi is a leading expert in fourth-generation warfare and cyberbrain combative warfare.
 As the most heavily mechanized member of Section 9, she is regarded among her peers as the best hand-to-hand melee fighter and the most skilled "hacker and net diver."
 Chief Aramaki described her abilities as "...rarer than 'ESP'; the kind of person that government agencies hire to assassinate without leaving a trace."
 Classified as "Wizard Class" grey hat, her computer security hacking skills allow her brain–computer interface consciousness to control two-external humanoid "drone"-robots remotely with the ability to move her "ghost" from host to host.
 Kusanagi repeatedly demonstrates uncanny ability to hack people's wetware protected with military-grade malware protection and counter-measures, allowing her to "see through their eyes," disable their vocal systems, or even take control of their bodies altogether.
 As a cyborg, Kusanagi is able to perform numerous superhuman feats, such as demonstrating superhuman strength, leaping between skyscrapers, advanced acrobatics, or shooting down a bullet after it was fired at mid-range.